Searching Amazon S3 (cont.)

 Amazon S3 Dataset Creation

-- In the IDfield entersbx_weblogs_<your first name>.
+IDfield entersbx_weblogs_<your first name>. - In the

-- In the Descriptionfield enterSearch Sandbox Web Logs.
+Descriptionfield enterSearch Sandbox Web Logs. - Ensure

-- In the Bucket pathfield enter:everydayimsearching/data/${dataSource}/${_time:%Y}/${_time:%m}/${_time:%d}/${_time:%H}
+Bucket pathfield enter:everydayimsearching/data/${dataSource}/${_time:%Y}/${_time:%m}/${_time:%d}/${_time:%H}

 Amazon S3 Dataset Processing